 Cycle counting is where a certain proportion of inventory stock is counted in intervals.
 The count of this proportion is thought to be representative of the whole and likewise, if the count of this proportion is accurate, then it is assumed it can only be so if the the entire inventory is accurate.

 A bonus of this method of inventory counting is that within a certain time period, perhaps a year, the entire inventory has been counted.
 This, of course, happens without the need for a large-scale shut down because the smaller the count is, the more controllable it is.
 We have already discussed the costs associated with a shut down and staff time, therefore cycle counting can be a more cost-effective option for the company.

 Two assumptions must be made in cycle counting.
 These are that firstly, the accuracy of the counted items must represent the accuracy of the entire population (or warehouse of inventory in this instance); and secondly that any errors identified in the counted items must represent errors that exist in the population.

 Due to the frequency of cycle counting, any errors that emerge can be acted upon quickly and therefore any knock-on effects can be minimised or controlled.
 This certainly is beneficial as errors left to multiply can quite quickly have a dramatic effect, cost the company and require a significant amount of time to correct.

 Stocktaking or cycle counting are entirely individual choices to the company, however the effects of each should be carefully considered.
 In larger companies, it might be extremely difficult to halt warehouse operations for a period.
 However, smaller companies may be able to shut down with relative ease and it may also be easier to identify and rectify errors that emerge once a year.

-Regardless of the method of physical counting you employ, it is imperative to have a good inventory management system in place to function collaboratively with your choice of count.
+Regardless of the method of physical counting you employ, it is imperative to have a stock taking software in place to function collaboratively with your choice of count.